The EC V was the result of a number of customer requirements and several

 such as the SRT-52,

-which featured advanced audio masking facilities.
+advanced audio masking facilities.

 The diagram below shows the new version of the Passive Element (PE),